Soul-of-Sky/Concurrent-Data-Structures/README.md

 All these data structures use **EBR** by default(I try to use ```#ifdef``` to group them together, but then the code is too ugly to read, so I change my mind).

-You can change to other reclamation by adding code where there are TODO comments.
+You can change to other reclamation by adding code in the right place.

 ## References